 Joint replacement involves surgery to replace the ends of bones in a damaged joint.
 This surgery creates new joint surfaces.

-In knee replacement surgery, the ends of the damaged thigh and lower leg (shin) bones and usually the kneecap are capped with artificial surfaces.
+In total knee replacement surgery, the ends of the damaged thigh and lower leg (shin) bones and usually the kneecap are capped with artificial surfaces.
 These surfaces are lined with metal and plastic.
-In most cases, doctors replace the entire surface at the ends of the thigh and lower leg bones.
-Doctors usually secure knee joint components to the bones with cement.
+Doctors usually secure parts of the knee joint components to the bones with cement.

 Doctors are working on ways to replace just the damaged parts of the knee joint.
 This is sometimes called partial joint replacement.
 Unicompartmental replacement is one example of partial knee replacement.
 It replaces just the inner knee surfaces or the outer knee surfaces, depending on where the damage is.
 Another partial replacement is called a patellofemoral replacement.
 In this surgery, the end of the thigh bone is replaced.
 Then an artificial surface is used to line the back of the kneecap.

-Your doctor may recommend that you take antibiotics before and after the surgery to reduce the risk of infection.
 If you need any major dental work, your doctor may recommend that you have it done before the surgery.
 Infections can spread from other parts of the body, such as the mouth, to the artificial joint and cause a serious problem.

 Your doctor may want to see you from time to time for several months or more to monitor your knee replacement.
 Over time, you will be able to do most of the things you could do before surgery.

 In the future, make sure to let all health professionals know about your artificial knee so they will know how to care for you.